styxlab/gatsby-theme-try-ghost/packages/gatsby-transformer-rehype/README.md

 This plugin adds additional fields to the `HtmlRehype` GraphQL node including `html`, `htmlAst` and `internal.content`.
 The latter contains the source HTML.
 The transformed HTML can be found in `html`.
 All transformations should be made on `htmlAst` which is passed to all sub-plugins.
 Other Gatsby plugins can also add additional fields.

+## Table of Contents

+A Table of Contents tree is added ...

 ## How to query

 A sample GraphQL query to get HtmlRehype nodes: